zonneplan/KiBot/README.md

                   Internally we use 10 for low priority, 90 for high priority and 50 for most outputs.
     - `run_by_default`: [boolean=true] When enabled this output will be created when no specific outputs are requested.

+* PCB2Blender Tools
+  * Type: `pcb2blender_tools`
+  * Description: A bunch of tools used to generate PCB3D files used to export PCBs to Blender.
+                 Blender is the most important free software 3D render package.
+                 The PCB3D file format is used by the PCB2Blender project (https://github.com/30350n/pcb2blender) to import KiCad PCBs in Blender.
+                 You need to install a Blender plug-in to load PCB3D files.
+                 The tools in this output are used by internal templates used to generate PCB3D files.
+  * Valid keys:
+    - **`comment`**: [string=''] A comment for documentation purposes.
+It helps to identify the output.
+    - **`dir`**: [string='./'] Output directory for the generated files.
+                 If it starts with `+` the rest is concatenated to the default dir.
+    - **`name`**: [string=''] Used to identify this particular output definition.
+                  Avoid using `_` as first character.
+These names are reserved for KiBot.
+    - **`options`**: [dict] Options for the `pcb2blender_tools` output.
+      * Valid keys:
+        - **`output`**: [string='%f-%i%I%v.%x'] Filename for the output (%i=pcb2blender, %x=pcb3d).
+Affected by global options.
+        - `board_bounds_create`: [boolean=true] Create the file that informs the size of the used PCB area.
+                                 This is the bounding box reported by KiCad for the PCB edge with 1 mm of margin.
+        - `board_bounds_dir`: [string='layers'] Sub-directory where the bounds file is stored.
+        - `board_bounds_file`: [string='bounds'] Name of the bounds file.
+        - `dnf_filter`: [string|list(string)='_none'] Name of the filter to mark components as not fitted.
+                        A short-cut to use for simple cases where a variant is an overkill.
+        - `pads_info_create`: [boolean=true] Create the files containing the PCB pads information.
+        - `pads_info_dir`: [string='pads'] Sub-directory where the pads info files are stored.
+        - `pre_transform`: [string|list(string)='_none'] Name of the filter to transform fields before applying other filters.
+                           A short-cut to use for simple cases where a variant is an overkill.
+        - `variant`: [string=''] Board variant to apply.
+    - `category`: [string|list(string)=''] The category for this output.
+If not specified an internally defined category is used.
+                  Categories looks like file system paths, i.e. **PCB/fabrication/gerber**.
+                  The categories are currently used for `navigate_results`.
+    - `disable_run_by_default`: [string|boolean] Use it to disable the `run_by_default` status of other output.
+                                Useful when this output extends another and you don't want to generate the original.
+                                Use the boolean true value to disable the output you are extending.
+    - `extends`: [string=''] Copy the `options` section from the indicated output.
+                 Used to inherit options from another output of the same type.
+    - `output_id`: [string=''] Text to use for the %I expansion content.
+To differentiate variations of this output.
+    - `priority`: [number=50] [0,100] Priority for this output.
+High priority outputs are created first.
+                  Internally we use 10 for low priority, 90 for high priority and 50 for most outputs.
+    - `run_by_default`: [boolean=true] When enabled this output will be created when no specific outputs are requested.

 * PCB Print
   * Type: `pcb_print`
   * Description: Prints the PCB using a mechanism that is more flexible than `pdf_pcb_print` and `svg_pcb_print`.